September 24, 2025

 Forms that don’t perform well could be a result of several things:

 Like much of marketing, forms and landing pages are all about experimentation.
 Leveraging A/B testing can help improve a form conversion rate.
-Copy can be tested, the layout can be changed, or information required from the visitor can be lessened.
+Copy can be tested, the layout can be changed, or information required from the visitor can be reduced.

 Form conversion rate = # of form submissions ÷ # of page visitors